 - We will take forward the development of our Primary Care Improvement Plan aimed at ensuring that the benefits set out in the new contract for GP's are realised. - We plan to expand Technology Enabled Care in the year ahead and enable people to choose the way their care and support are provided.
 This will complement our support to carers and reduce the need for Care at Home where this is appropriate. - We will increase our support to carers through further enhanced community support, enabling people to remain at home for longer and avoiding unnecessary admissions and longer stays in hospital. - For Inpatient Mental Health services the planning for and implementation of approved transformational changes will be taken forward.
 Further opportunities to deliver sustainable services will also be developed.
-This will include a review of the current inpatient drug and alcohol service. - We will continue the review of our Inpatient Medicine for the Elderly Ward, Stroke Services and Community Hospitals which is being taken forward through the Perth & Kinross Integrated Clinical Strategy Forum.
-This work forms a wider part of the Integrated Strategy option appraisal work being taken forward by NHS Tayside. - There will be a further review of Psychiatry of Old Age Inpatient Services with an even greater focus on community based provision through the Integrated Care Teams in each locality. - Within Prison Healthcare we will work with the Scottish Prison Service to consider implications of a move to Smoke Free Prisons.
+This will include a review of the current inpatient drug and alcohol service. - We will finalise the review of Inpatient model for Tay Ward, Stroke Services and our Community Hospitals.
+This forms a significant part of the wider development of a Perth & Kinross Integrated Clinical Strategy.
+The timescales for this will be determined by the broader NHS Tayside review of Unscheduled Care for which an Option Appraisal is to be completed by July.
+This will include a review of Emergency Department and General Medical Wards at PRI which form part of the IJB's large hospital set aside budget. - There will be a further review of Psychiatry of Old Age Inpatient Services with an even greater focus on community based provision through the Integrated Care Teams in each locality. - Within Prison Healthcare we will work with the Scottish Prison Service to consider implications of a move to Smoke Free Prisons